asciinema/asciinema/README.md

 `asciinema cat existing.cast >output.txt` gives the same result as recording via `asciinema rec --raw output.txt`.

+### `edit -f <edited-file-1> [-f <edited-file-2> ...] <result-filename>`

+__Process manually edited asciicasts and join them to a single recording.__

+Take one or more asciicast files and edit them manually.
+Change the event types (it's the second item and usually an "o") as follows,

+- "d": delete, this event will be deleted
+- "s": squash, this event will be squashed onto the previous one.
+  More consecutive lines can be squashed.

+After the individual files are processed, they are concatenated into a single recording.
+The times are adjusted, so the last event in the first file is immediately followed by the first event in the second file, and so on.

 ### `upload <filename>`

 __Upload recorded asciicast to asciinema.org site.__